 - They shoot 36 hours of film for each 1 hour episode.
 That time you said something embarrassing or stupid – it’s almost certainly getting left on the cutting room floor.
 Again – don’t worry about how you’ll be portrayed on TV.

-- The advantage gained in the “Team competition for advantage” tends to be very Instead, the team competition for advantage is often built around making fun/silly/entertaining TV.
+- The advantage gained in the “Team competition for advantage” tends to be very small.
+Instead, the team competition for advantage is often built around making fun/silly/entertaining TV.
 Identifying Norwegian items, rapping to cows, carrying around sick villagers, dressing up like a painting – it all made for great TV, but not once was the advantage gained big enough to have an actual impact on the team competition.
+(UPDATE: In season 8/9 the team competition for advantage was done away with, but who knows they might bring it back!)

 - Focus on what is filmed: This might be my most useful actionable tip.
 If the individual competition ends up being a quiz or requires you to remember things you learned during the week – you’ll almost certainly only be tested on things that were filmed.